sudolibre/glassHouses/README.md

-# Glass Houses - making local politics transparent
+# Glass Houses - making local politics more transparent

 Glass Houses helps you be involved with local politics by identifying your legislators, providing a feed informing you of your legislators votes, and notifying you if they are mentioned in the news.